622.5' x 71.5' x 26'

 Lt(jg) William C. Henwood ditched into Tokyo Bay and was rescued by OA-10 Catalina 44-34080 but after taking off with him was was shot down by Japanese fighters.

 On August 15, 1945 after Japan surrendered, her aircraft performed supply drops to Allied Prisoner Of War (POW) camps on Japan.
-On September 2, 1945 at anchor in Tokyo Bay during the surrender ceremony then across the Pacific to NAS Alameda on September 14, 1945.
+On September 2, 1945 at anchor in Tokyo Bay during the surrender ceremony then back across the Pacific reaching NAS Alameda on September 14, 1945.

 On March 1, 1947 decommissioned and placed into the Pacific Reserve Fleet at San Diego.
 On May 15, 1959 reclassified as an auxiliary aircraft transport (AVT-5).
 On June 1, 1970 struck from the U. S. Navy list.